SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/README.md

 ## Reading and Writing on Our Smart Contract
 Before going into the `main.js` file,  we need to be able to read and write from our smart contract in our Javascript file, and to be able to do that we need to go to `Remix IDE` where we already wrote our smart contract to compile it and deploy on the Celo Alfajores network.

 To interact with our smart contract that is deployed in bytecode, we need an interface, the ABI (Application Binary Interface), so that the `contractKit` in our `main.js` file can understand the bytecode.
-The ABI allows you to call functions and read data (Learn more about the ABI).
+The ABI allows you to call functions and read data [Learn more about the ABI](https://docs.soliditylang.org/en/develop/abi-spec.html)..

 When you compile your contract in Remix, Remix also creates the ABI in the form of a JSON object that contains actions that allow us to interact with our smart contract.
-Copy the JSON and save it into the marketplace.abi.json file of the contracts folder in our project's directory.
+Click on the ABI icon to copy the Abi and save it into the `marketplace.abi.json` file of the contracts folder in our project's directory.

-After that, you need to copy the smart contract code and paste it into your `marketplace.js` file.
+After that, you need to copy the smart contract code and paste it into your `marketplace.sol` file.
 When all this is done we can now move to our `main.js` file but take note of the address to which your contract is being deployed because we will need it in our `main.js` file to interact with the smart contract.

 ## main.js